klacourse/MODA_GC/README.md

 ## What to expect from the MASS team

 You should get from the MASS team a folder called "MODA_EDFXML".

 The folder includes
--#README.txt : description of the MODA_EDFXML
+* #README.txt : description of the MODA_EDFXML folder
--MODA_EDF folder : includes the 180 edf (PSG) files (biosignal for each subject) -MODA_XML folder : includes the 180 xml files (sleep stages and GS spindles as event for each subject) Read the #README.txt in the "MODA_EDFXML" folder for more details.
+* MODA_EDF folder : includes the 180 edf (PSG) files (biosignal for each subject)
+* MODA_XML folder : includes the 180 xml files (sleep stages and GS spindles as event for each subject)

+-> Read the #README.txt in the "MODA_EDFXML" folder for more details.

 ## Interpreting the Results